 |Hardware||M300 with P1|

 |Area surveyed||41 000 m2|

 Measuring stockpiles with drones

 Drones give a view of the entirety of a stockpile, and thanks to precise geolocation technology, can provide accurate measurements of what they see.
 Linke & Linke Surveyors use the new P1 camera on a DJI M300 drone to collect their imagery.
 They used to work with a DJI Phantom 4, typically gathering 2,000 images to survey an area of 41,000 square meters.
+While working with the Phantom 4, the team used PIX4Dcapture to plan flights.
+Recently, Linke & Linke Surveyors added the M300 to their drone fleet.
 The M300 with the P1 camera needs just 600 images to survey the same area, which is a huge scale down.
 The flight time has also reduced to a third of what it originally was then the team started surveying this asphalt site.
 This is partly due to the new drone, and also due to improving their data collection and flying techniques over the years.
 For flight planning, the drone pilot team uses PIX4Dcapture to coordinate how they collect their data.

 The data is then processed with PIX4Dmapper, rendering a GSD of 1.2 cm (0.5 inches).
 With experience on this site has come improved techniques not only in data collection but also processing.
 The photogrammetry outputs generated by Linke & Linke Surveyors are used for maintaining a record of the asphalt stockpile, tracking deposits, and withdrawals, as well as planning upcoming projects.
 The Australian Government also requires the site to be carefully managed for environmental protection.